-Heather Rae Young & Tarek El Moussa Are Taking This Major Step to Having a Baby - E!
+Heather Rae & Tarek El Moussa Are Taking This Major Step to Having a Baby - E!
 Online

 First comes love, then comes marriage...

-Heather Rae Young & Tarek El Moussa may be fresh off their honeymoon, but the happy couple is already looking to the future.
+Heather Rae El Moussa and Tarek El Moussa may be fresh off their honeymoon, but the happy couple is already looking to the future.

 More specifically, Heather and Tarek are seemingly eager to add another member to their family, giving Tarek's two children that he shares with ex-wife Christina Haack—Taylor, 11, and Brayden, 6—a new sibling.
 As Tarek explained during E!
 News Daily Pop on Monday, Nov.
 22, the newlyweds are not only "having talks about having babies," but also, "practicing having babies."